Skip to content

 3. Cognitive Remediation: Finally, some games help to strengthen specific areas of cognition, and they can serve as a form of cognitive therapy.
 By exercising these parts of the brain, new neural pathways can develop, and areas of weakness can be strengthened and even remediated.

-Here is a table that reviews some of my favorite games, lists the cognitive gains, and offers links to the products.
+This table reviews some of my favorite games, lists the cognitive gains, and offers links.

 GAME: Time to Play